ajainrh/rosa/README.md

 <code>rosa verify quota</code>
 	- You will get Insufficient ec2 quota error.
 ROSA installation needs **100** vCPUs and it will not allow you to go any further unless that is available to the account.

-	- You can run this to get more details
+	- You can run this command to get more details
 	<code>aws service-quotas get-service-quota \
 	--service-code ec2 \
 	--quota-code L-1216C47A